-Canon 1D C versus Canon G7 X Mark II
+Canon 1D C vs G7X Mark II

-The Canon EOS-1D C and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in April 2012 and February 2016.
+The Canon EOS-1D C and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in April 2012 and February 2016.
 The 1DC is a DSLR, while the G7X Mark II is a fixed lens compact.
 The cameras are based on a full frame (1DC) and an one-inch (G7X Mark II) sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the G7X Mark II provides 20 MP.
+The 1DC has a resolution of 17.9 megapixels, whereas the G7X Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (75 percent) than the Canon 1D C. It is worth mentioning in this context that the 1DC is splash and dust resistant, while the G7X Mark II does not feature any corresponding weather-sealing.